 I have had private study in voice, viola, conducting, and piano.
 I have performed in orchestras, choirs, and chamber ensembles for my entire life.
 With no burning aspirations as a great performer, my goals as a musician include (but are not limited to) memorizing all the Bach Inventions and Sinfonias by 2021.
-I took private poetry lessons for a semester in 2016 under Alessandra Lynch, an experience I found incredibly insightful to my work.
+I took private poetry lessons for a semester in college under Alessandra Lynch, an experience I found incredibly insightful to my work.
 My poems are not currently available.

 I received a Bachelor’s in Music Composition and a Minor in English Literature from Butler University where I studied composition with Frank Felice, James Aikman, Ronald Caltabiano, and Michael Schelle.
 I have studied harmony and counterpoint at the European American Musical Alliance in Paris, France where I studied composition with David Conte and Philip Lasser (among others).
 I also studied german language and literature at the Freie Universität in Berlin, Germany where I successfully completed level A1 and partially understood many german plays at the Berliner Ensemble as well as West Side Story in german (twice).
-In addition to composition, I enjoy non-fiction, instant coffee, musicals, handwritten letters, and bread-based foods.
+In addition to composition, I enjoy non-fiction, instant coffee, musicals, handwritten letters, and vegetables.

 Please contact me – harriet (at) harrietsteinke (.) com – to procure a 200-word cordial biography for professional purposes.